bagusbrontosie/machine-learning-with-minishift/README.md

 First, we need to import the dependencies that our project will need to run.
 You don't need to have these installed on your system, Minishift will take care of this later.

-In `train.py` copy and paste the following code block at the top of the file:
+In `train.py` the following code block at the top of the file:

 ```python